babashka/nbb/README.md

 ## Reagent

-TBD (yes, we need a better name) includes `reagent.core` which will be lazily loaded when required.
+Nodashka includes `reagent.core` which will be lazily loaded when required.
 You can use this together with [ink](https://github.com/vadimdemedes/ink) to create a TUI application:

 ```
 $ npm install ink